LunaEllis/ng-api-utilities/README.md

   - leaderboard
     - Paramaters: _board_, _game_: None, _column_: None, _scope_: None, _limit_: 100
     - Makes a leaderboard request using the inputted data.
-    - Read [https://support.nethergames.org/en-au/article/v2-public-endpoints-1eqxbon/#3-public-leaderboards-data] for more detail on how this works.
+    - Read [this article](https://support.nethergames.org/en-au/article/rest-api-documentation-1wf73dq/#3-get-v1leaderboard) for more detail on how this works.
   - server_announcements
     - Paramaters: _form_, _limit_: 100
-    - Pulls the server announcements of the specified form, to the specified limit.
+    - Pulls the server/discord announcements of the specified form, to the specified limit.
-  - discord_announcements
+  - player_avatar
-    - API FEATURE CURRENTLY DISABLED BY NG
+    - Paramaters: _ign_
-    - Paramaters: _limit_: 100
+    - Gets the avatar for the specified ign.
-    - Pulls the discord announcements, to the specified limit.
+    - _Response is in the 64x64 image/png format_

 # Class BaseLog